-- More services to offer to your customers.
-A scanner with coding and programming capability allows you to go beyond basic repairs.
+A scanner with coding and programming capability allows you to go beyond necessary repairs.
 You can add services like making new key fobs or tuning the engine, things your customers would otherwise have needed to have done at a dealership.

-- Improve speed and efficiency.
 We all know time is money.
 Speed can be especially important in automotive repair, where customers are eager to get back on the road.
-Along with high processing speeds that read trouble codes quickly, many professional tools have intelligent features that automatically gather information from the engine.
-The inclusion of bi-directional control is another big time saver, identifying failing valves or solenoids so you can get right to repairs.
+Along with high processing speeds that scan trouble codes, many professional tools have intelligent features that automatically gather information from the engine.
+The inclusion of bi-directional control is another big time-saver, identifying failing valves or solenoids so you can get the right to repairs.

-- Better accuracy.
 A diagnostic tool is useless if you can’t trust the information it gives you.
-Professional tools from trusted brands have been vetted by industry experts so you can count on the accuracy of their readings.
+Industry experts have vetted professional tools from trusted brands so you can count on the accuracy of their readings.

 Types of Automobile Diagnostic Scanner

 Not all code readers are created equal—and it’s not just a matter of which brand makes them.
-Different models are targeted at specific types of user, so you want to make sure you get the right one for your needs.
+Different models are suitable for specific users, so you want to make sure you get the right one for your needs.
 While there are a lot of different styles of automotive scanner out there, the ones you’re most likely to come across include:

-- DIY Enhanced OBD2 scanners.
-This is the type of code reader most DIYers want.
-It goes beyond a code reader, providing multi-system diagnosis and some service functions, but is more affordable than OE-level diagnostic tools meant for professional garages.
+This is the type of scanning tool that most DIYers want.
+It goes beyond a code reader, providing multi-system diagnosis and some service functions, but it is more affordable than OE-level diagnostic tools meant for professional garages.
 Bluedriver and Foxwell NT614 Elite are excellent choices in this group.

-DIY-ers should expect to spend somewhere around $100 – $1,000 for a high-quality diagnostic scanner.
-Models in this price range typically include full-system diagnosis and service functions such as Oil Reset, ABS Bleeding, Injector Coding, EPB Reset, BMS Service, SAS Calibration, DPF Regeneration, etc. The features they omit also tend to be the ones hobbyists and home mechanics won’t use anyway, things like ECU coding that require more advanced knowledge to do successfully.
+DIY-ers should expect to spend somewhere around $100 – $500 for a high-quality diagnostic scanner.
+Models in this price range typically include full-system diagnosis and service functions such as Oil Reset, ABS Bleeding, Injector Coding, EPB Reset, BMS Service, SAS Calibration, DPF Regeneration, etc. The features they omit also tend to be what hobbyists and home mechanics won’t use anyway, things like ECU coding requiring more advanced knowledge to do successfully.
 A typical choice for you, if you want to have such a scan tool around $500, is the Autel MK808K.
 The Budget Buy is the Bluedriver, only about $100.
 Somewhere in the middle is the FOXWELL NT614 Elite, which costs you around $250.

 Compatibility and Vehicle Coverage

-The OBD2 code system is universal on all vehicles made 1996 and later.
-Most professional car diagnostic scanners have a broad compatibility for these basic diagnostic functions, but the same may not be true of the service functions, active testing, or multi-system diagnostic abilities.
+The OBD2 code system is universal on all vehicles made in 1996 and later.
+Most professional car diagnostic scanners have broad compatibility for essential diagnostic functions, but the same may not be true of the service functions, “active tests,” or multi-system diagnostic abilities.

-With BlueDriver, for example, you can read basic information from any vehicle with an OBD2 port.
-It can also read and clear Enhanced Codes for ABS, SRS, and transmissions systems, but not for all vehicles.
+With BlueDriver, for example, you can read necessary information from any vehicle with an OBD2 port.
+It can also read and clear Enhanced Codes for ABS, SRS, and transmissions systems, but not all cars.
 Those services are only available for select brands and vehicle model years.

 The same is true of more advanced professional scanners.
-The Autel Maxisys Elite is compatible with more than 10,000 models but not all service functions will be available for all of them.
-The most limited is the ECU coding, which it can only do on 2 manufacturers (BMW and Mercedes).
+The Autel Maxisys Elite is compatible with more than 10,000 models, but not all service functions will be available for all of them.
+The most limited is the J2534 ECU programming, which can only be done on two manufacturers BMW and Mercedes.

-The bottom line is that you should pay close attention to which features are offered for which vehicles when you’re shopping for diagnostic tools.
-If you can’t find this information on the product page, reach out to the company.
-They’ll be able to tell you in more detail exactly what functions it supports for what models.
+The bottom line is that you should pay close attention to which features are offered for vehicles when you’re shopping for diagnostic tools.

-The OBD2 diagnostic system is broken down into 10 modes.
+The OBD2 diagnostics consists of ten modes.
 These include reading and clearing codes, retrieving live and freeze frame data, and conducting emissions tests.
-Many cheap code readers will only give you access to half these modes or less.
-For the most accurate diagnosis, even DIYers will want to get a scanner with full OBD2 functionality.
+Many cheap code readers will only give you access to half of these modes or less.
+For the most accurate diagnosis, DIYers will want to get a scanner with full OBD2 functionality like the Bluedriver.

 All System Diagnosis